-If you have the "Guest User Access" feature, you will see an area showing "guest seats" (these are always an unlimited number) and the number of guest forms you have available.
+If you have the "Guest User Access" feature, you will see an area showing "guest seats" and the number of guest forms you have available.

 If you need to add or change which forms are made available to Guest Users, you can add them here under "Guest Forms" by expanding the black arrow and selecting a form.